iv256/dependency-injection/README.md

 Where:
 - *key* - is a flat string identifier
 - *dependencyExpression* - describes dependencies which are needed: how and which dependencies shold be resolved on demand to produce the result.
-Every dependency is a promise, and dependency expression and so describes how to resolve them.
+Each dependency is resolved as a promise.

 Usually dependencyExpression in an array of dependencies (list of promises).
 But it can be also a single expression, for example, if there is only one dependency or some another promise-based expression.